-Tomo proved that it did not fail from abiding its mission because its boards won several awards.
-It includes SIME performance surfboard, surfboard of the year, and best-selling surfboard in 2017 for its Slater designs.
+Tomo proved that it did not fail from abiding by its mission because its boards won several awards.
+It includes the SIME performance surfboard, surfboard of the year, and best-selling surfboard in 2017 for its Slater designs.
 In 2015, it won the best-selling surfboard for its Evo Tomo surfboards.

 Tomo abides by its philosophy of continuous evolution and constant functionality evaluation.
 It does not end its search for the perfect performance board.
 That is why it uses the latest technology and materials, including the newest fluid dynamic analysis.
 It combines and challenges the theories and laws of physics.

 Tomo has a partnership with Firewire.
 According to Firewire’s CEO Mark Price, he has been a fan of Tomo’s creations since he rode the Vanguard.
 In 2015, Kelly Slater invested and collaborated to brainstorm the invention of the award-winning Firewire Slater designs, which consist of Houdini, Cymatic, Gamma, No Brainer, and more.